microsoft/ODBC-Specification/ODBC 4.0.md

 ###3.9.2 Schema Extensions for Dynamic Columns

 If SQL\_ATTR\_DYNAMIC\_COLUMNS is true, tables that support properties not defined in SQLColumns are returned from SQLTables using the new “OPEN TABLE” table type.
-For ODBC 3.8 and lower applications, these, or where SQL\_ATTR\_DYNAMIC\_COLUMNS is false, such tables are returned with a table type of TABLE.
+If SQL\_ATTR\_DYNAMIC\_COLUMNS is false, such tables are returned with a table type of "TABLE".

 ###3.9.3 Query Extensions for Dynamic Columns